DarkKnight1992/facs/README.md

 With buttons it definitely works, with fancy "content" tag, it won't.
 6, Automatically resizes itself if it's necessary.

-I will create the Tab (wich will be a menu also, you can add/remove tabs dinamically by drag and drop)/Virtual scroll/button frame/popup (which will be a popover also, will be movable on the screen)/image uploader (it will be an editor also - rotate, scale etc.)
+I will create the Tab (wich will be a menu also, you can add/remove tabs dinamically by drag and drop - it will be a slide also - you can slide between tabs back and forth)/Virtual scroll/button frame/popup (which will be a popover also, will be movable on the screen)/image uploader (it will be an editor also - rotate, scale etc.) / calendar - (i have created a calendar component which i rewritten 3 times, but i found out the most efficient one on mobile - i haven't seen similar one - it's partially based on ionic component, which is not workingunder Mac OS - the aim is to recreate the ionic part in more simpler way)

 I have experienced in the case of ionic to open 3-4 popup at each other, mobile won't render correctly.
 Virtual scroll is too complex in ionic side

+I'm very confident to achieve my goals.
+In jquery time, i have recreated plugins which were 10 times faster, than the original one.
+I'm not confident that to use ionic component i can make that improvements.